rloomba/JavaScriptButtons/README.md

 ```

 ### QR Codes
-QR codes which can be scanned with a smart phone can also be easily generated.
+QR codes can be easily scanned with a smart phone to check out.

 ```html
 <script src="paypal-button.min.js?merchant=YOUR_MERCHANT_ID"